Deadrank/DeadRank-DU/README.md

  - `hide <core size>`: Filters out the selected core size from the radar widget (core sizes need to be in uppercase)
  - `print db`: Prints out all key value pairs of string values in the databank (if connected)
  - `clear db`: Clears all key value pairs stored in the databank
+ - `coreid`: Prints your ships core ID
+ - `clear damage`: Clears damage from the current chair against the current target
+ - `clear all damage`: Clears all damage from the current chair against all targets

 ### Lua Parameters
  - `useDB`:  If a databank is connected, use any parameters stored in it over what is entered in the lua parameters (Default = enabled)
+ - `minimalWidgets`:  Whether widget locations should use the minimalist settings or not (Default = disabled, overriddent by remote if attached to same DB)
  - `printCombatLog`: Print out weapon hits and misses (including damage dealt) in the lua channel.
 Useful so so that you do not have to switch between the combat log and lua channel for commands.
 (Default = enabled)
  - `dangerWarning`: The number of ships that need to start attacking you before a warning is displayed on screen (Default = 4)
  - `validatePilot`: If enabled, will ensure that the player using the seat matches the ID entered into the lua code.
 To enable this, first ensure that you know your playerID, then edit the lua inside of "unit start" and replace the following with your player ID (Default = disabled):<br>